 In June 2022, the Company sold and subsequently leased back two of its capital assets in Pennsylvania for total proceeds of \$3,825, excluding transaction costs.
 Each transaction met the criteria for sale leaseback treatment.
 The leases were recorded as operating leases and resulted in a total lease liability and ROU asset of \$2,102.
 Each of the lease agreements provide for a capital expenditure allowance of up to \$3,000.
 The rent payments due under each lease will increase by a percentage of the capital expenditure allowance as funding occurs, and, therefore, each lease will be reassessed and remeasured as a modification upon such funding.
 During 2022, we received a total of \$3,690 under the capital expenditure allowance that was recorded as a tenant improvement allowance and, based on the modified lease terms, resulted in \$1,880 of additional lease liabilities and a net gain of \$384, which is included in "General and administrative expenses" on the Consolidated Statement of Operations.
-During 2023, we received a total of \$1,990 under the capital expenditure allowance that was recorded as a tenant improvement allowance, and, based on the modified lease terms, resulted in \$1,075 of additional lease liabilities, a reduction of \$366 to the ROU asset, and a net gain of \$549.
+During 2023, we received a total of \$1,990 under the capital expenditure allowance that was recorded as a tenant improvement allowance that was recorded as a tenant improvement allowance that was recorded as a tenant improvement allowance, and, based on the modified lease terms, resulted in \$1,075 of additional lease liabilities, a reduction of \$366 to the ROU asset, and a net gain of \$549.